• Skip to primary navigation

 Restaurant Hummer

-If you plan to visit the Nyhavn neighborhood, you’ll want to book your table to enjoy some of the city’s freshest seafood.
-Simply known as Hummer, this seafood restaurant offers lunch and dinner with vegetarian and gluten-free options.
+If you plan to visit the waterfront Nyhavn neighborhood, you’ll want to book your table to enjoy some of the city’s freshest seafood.
+One of the best Copenhagen seafood restaurants in Nyhavn is Hummer.

-Hummer is located at Nyhavn 63A, 1051 København K. The restaurant is open from noon to 10 p.m.
-Wednesday through Sunday.
+Hummer is located at Nyhavn 63A, 1051 København K. The restaurant is open from 11:30 a.m. to midnight Wednesday through Sunday in March through October.
+From November through February, Hummer is open for dinner from 5 p.m. through midnight.

 View this post on Instagram